-As a Novogratz Bridge Year Program volunteer, you will spend nine months in another country, immersing yourself in a new culture and learning about service alongside a local community.
+As a Novogratz Bridge Year Program participant in 2021-22, you will spend nine months building relationships and learning collaboratively with community partners both at home and abroad.
 During and after the program, you will benefit in countless ways.
 Here are just a few.

 - An orientation to service.
-At Princeton, we share a deep commitment to service and a strong desire to help effect positive change, as reflected in the University’s informal motto “In the Nation’s Service and the Service of Humanity.”
-Through your Bridge Year community engagement efforts, you will develop a broader understanding and appreciation of the role you can play in responding to the needs of others, on a local and global level.
+At Princeton, we share a deep commitment to service and a strong desire to help effect positive change in the world.
+Through your Bridge Year community engagement efforts, you will develop a broader understanding of the role you can play in responding to community needs, on both a local and global level.

 - Greater global competencies.
-In our diverse and increasingly interconnected world, developing global competence is essential to success.
+In our diverse and increasingly interconnected world, developing global competence is essential.
 Through Bridge Year, students begin to acquire foreign language proficiency, substantive knowledge about international matters, an empathy with and appreciation for other cultures, and a practical ability to navigate cultural difference.

 - A chance to reflect and refocus.
 As a high-achieving student, you have likely been running full tilt for the past four years—immersing yourself in demanding academic work and meaningful extracurricular activities, and preparing for admission to a selective college or university.
 Bridge Year offers you a welcome opportunity to do something completely different before you go to college.

 - A dynamic network of motivated, civic-minded students.
-Bridge Year volunteers are part of a welcoming and supportive community of campus leaders and engaged scholars.
+Bridge Year volunteers are part of a welcoming and supportive community of engaged learners who come to the program with varied backgrounds and experiences but share a common curiosity about the world and a desire to contribute to positive social change.
 Long after Bridge Year ends, students find the connections they have made with other returned Bridge Year volunteers to be an incredibly valuable part of their time at Princeton.